LigaProtoFPGA/docs/getting-started.md

-# Por onde começar
+# Getting Started

-Bem-vindo à liga!
-Este guia é o seu ponto de partida.
-Siga na ordem e você não vai ficar perdido.
+Welcome to the league!
+This guide is your starting point.
+Follow these steps in order to stay on track.

 ---

-## 1️⃣ Instale os softwares
+## 1. Software Installation

-Antes de qualquer coisa, você precisa deixar o ambiente pronto na sua máquina.
+Before anything else, you need to set up the environment on your machine.

-Identifique qual placa você vai usar e siga o tutorial correspondente na página Softwares Necessários:
+Identify which board you will be using and follow the corresponding tutorial on the **Software Setup** page:

-- 🖥️ **Nexys 1 ou Nexys 2**
+- **Nexys 1 or Nexys 2**
-- ⚡ **Nexys A7 (Artix-7)**
+- **Nexys A7 (Artix-7)**

-> 💡 Se não souber qual placa é a sua, pergunte para um membro mais antigo ou para o professor antes de instalar qualquer coisa.
+> [!TIP]
->
+> If you are unsure which board you have, ask a senior member or the professor before installing anything.

 ---

-## 2️⃣ Siga os primeiros tutoriais
+## 2. Follow the Introductory Tutorials

-Com o ambiente pronto, siga os tutoriais introdutórios na ordem abaixo.
+Once your environment is ready, follow the introductory tutorials in the order listed below.

-🔗 *Em breve no GitHub*
+*Coming soon to GitHub*

 ---

-## ❓ Travou em algum passo?
+## Stuck on a Step?

-- Confira se seguiu o tutorial corretamente do início
+- Double-check if you followed the tutorial correctly from the beginning.
-- Pergunte no grupo da liga
+- Ask in the league's communication group.
-- Fale com um membro mais antigo
+- Reach out to a senior member.